AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module14/ex5.md

 ### 14.5.2.1 [!UICONTROL Offer Decisioning Container ID]

-The container instaceId was returned by the first API call you sent as part of this exercise.
-Scroll back up untill you see the **[!UICONTROL List Containers]** step.
+The container instanceId was returned by the first API call you sent as part of this exercise.
+Scroll back up  you see the **[!UICONTROL List Containers]** step.
 Follow the instructions there to collect the container instanceId.

 The format of the container instanceId looks like this: **[!UICONTROL 02068be3-17ae-3ca6-bed6-0daf0084c5a1]** and it was part of the output of the **[!UICONTROL List Containers]** request: